syncopika/gifCatch_desktop-Windows-/readme.md

 ## capture screenshots on your Windows desktop and create a gif!

-the executable in the gui folder lets you select what part of the screen to screenshot.
+this application lets you select what part of the screen to screenshot.
 this is a work-in-progress.

 things to do: